cirrith/Recipes/Recipes/Main Dishes/Fried Rice.md

 4. Increase heat to high, add in the remaining 1 ½ tablespoons of butter, and stir until melted.
 Immediately add the rice, green onions, soy sauce and oyster sauce (if using), and stir until combined.

 5. Continue sautéing for an additional 3 minutes to fry the rice, stirring occasionally.
 (I like to let the rice rest for a bit between stirs so that it can crisp up on the bottom.)

-Then add in the eggs and stir to combine.
+6. Add in the eggs and stir to combine.
 Remove from heat, and stir in the sesame oil until combined.
 Taste and season with extra soy sauce, if needed.

 ## Notes